 HE-2 Cell Segmentation - Benchmarking CNN/GAN Models

-For cell segmentation, we benchmarked the following DL models: U-Net, VGG, ResNet, SegNet, MobileNet along with GAN-based approaches.
+For cell segmentation, we benchmarked the different DL models: U-Net, VGG, ResNet, SegNet, MobileNet etc along with GAN-based approaches.
 Our results are evaluated in terms of Accuracy, Dice, F1-score, Jaccard, Precision, Sensitivity, Specificity, AUPR, AUROC.

 Bibliography: (28 papers so far)

 Since the topic is new it is possible to trace everything that has been published.
 To the best of our knowledge this bibliography and systematic review represents all available publications on this topic to date, we will revise this document and bring it up to date once in six months.

 H. Xie, Y. He, D. Xu, J. Y. Kuo, H. Lei, and B. Lei.
 Joint segmentation and classification task via adversarial network: Application to HEp-2 cell images.
 Applied Soft Computing, vol. 114, p.
 108156, 2022.

 G.-T. Jiang, Y.-D. Wu, T.-Y. Hsieh, and Y.-L. Huang.
 Automatic hep- 2 cell segmentation in indirect immunofluorescence images using deep learning.
 International Forum on Medical Imaging in Asia, vol. 11792.
 International Society for Optics and Photonics, 2021.

 I. Ul Islam, K. Ullah, M. Afaq, J. Iqbal, and A. Ali.
 Towards the automatic segmentation of HEp-2 cells in indirect immunofluorescence images using an efficient filtering based approach.
 Multimedia Tools and Applications, vol. 79, no. 45, pp. 34 325–34 337, 2020.